My Research Programme

 I am interested to investigate the feedback and lateral links that exist in complex vision problems.
 For instance, the segmentation problem will need to combine a broad range of technical advances in computation of 3D surfaces, knowledge about natural scene statistics and gestalt laws, and expertise in advanced mathematical techniques such as level set, graph cut, MRF-based learning.
 It provides an opportunity for psychophysical, computational and mathematical studies that will extend our understanding of the processes underlying the interactions between various vision modules, as well as the incorporation of environmental constraints to enhance the performance in dynamic, real-world situations.

 In the past decade, my research has revolved around the central question of space perception arising from motion cues, otherwise known as the structure from motion (SFM) problem.
-I approach this problem mainly from the computational perspective but also study the psychophysical implication and some applied aspects (see the links in the next few section).
+I approach this problem mainly from the computational perspective but also study the psychophysical implication and some applied aspects (see the links below).
 It remains an active area of my research.
-Now, I am using sparsity-based techniques to address various motion problems such as 3D motion segmentation, as well as change detection amidst scenes with complicated dynamic behavior such as swaying trees and undulating waves.
+Recently, I address various motion-related problems such as 3D motion segmentation, tracking, as well as change detection amidst scenes with complicated dynamic behavior such as swaying trees and undulating waves.

 For prospective research students, I am looking for someone who is really keen to understand the visual processes involved in human vision, and feels excited to build a robust system that can function in the real world.
 Preferably, the student must have an adequate level of mathematical sophistication, as the field of computer vision is currently going through a crucial mutation, requiring more and more mathematical skills such as PDE, differential geometry, functional analysis, etc..
 Interested students with EE, CS, or applied mathematics background are welcome to contact me.